 The remains of the Allied troops were gathered from all over Borneo to be interned at the memorial garden.
 Row upon row of white headstones mark the graves of the dead.
 Visitors can refer to panels on the colonnade where the name of the every soldier who is interned here, appears.
 Many of the stones bear poignant messages from families while others are inscribed simple, 'known unto God'

 The World War ll Memorial is visited regularly by war veteran groups, especially from Australia who have included Labuan is an important destination on their battlefield tours circuit.
-On the first Sunday of November every year, a service to mark Remembrance Day is held here and is attended by locals and foreign visitors.
+On every closest Sunday of November every year, a service to mark Remembrance Day is held here and is attended by locals and foreign visitors.
 The World War Memories was constructed and is maintained by Commonwealth War Graves Commission.
 The lawn are beautifully kept so that visitors can appreciate the peace and tranquility of the place as they seek to understand the senselessness of the deaths of so many brave young men.